Applied Herbal Choices

 Your first point of call is always your Vet.
 Holistic Therapies or behaviour-led consultations are not a substitute for Vetinerary Care, and are complementary.
 We do not diagnose or treat.
 We require you to inform your vet before we can begin our Herbal Choices Applied Zoopharmacognosy session.

-In an Applied Zoooharmacognosy behaviour session, the dog is offered the very rare opportunity to instinctively choose / self-select / self-medicate what its body needes to heal itself either emotionally or physically.
-Please note that a Canine Herbal Choices Applied Zoopharmacognosy session does not diagnose, treat or prescribe - your first port of call for any illness is always your vet.
+In an Herbal Choices behaviour session, I show you how to offer plant extracts to the dog - an opportunity to instinctively choose / self-select what its body needes to heal itself, either emotionally or physically.
+Please note that a Canine Herbal Choices session does not diagnose, treat or prescribe - your first port of call for any illness is always your vet.

-I bring my zoopharmacognosy kit of over 100 essential oils, hydrosols, minerals, herbs an herbal oils to your home and re-create the 'wild' environment for animals by offering them many of the herbs they would have had access to in the wild.
+I bring my herbal choices kit of over 100 essential oils, hydrosols, minerals, herbs an herbal oils to your home and show you how to re-create the 'wild' environment for animals by offering them many of the herbs they would have had access to in the wild.

 The aroma molecules in essential oils can cross the blood-brain barrier and go straight to the limbic area of the brain which deals with emotion and memory, and can have powerful and sometimes surprising results.
 Dogs will select by inhaling, taking it orally or rubbing against it.
 Dogs with the same symptoms will often select different herbs as they each have different root causes.
 I make many of the herbal extracts from my Canine Herb Garden.

 Case studies have shown that animals with a wide variety of issues have responded well to Applied Zoopharmacognosy, including behavioural issues, emotional problems, physical problems, poor digestion, poor coat, skin problems and low immune system.

 Case studies have shown that it has been beneficial to animals that have been abused and those who are, or have been, in rescue centres.